-Participants also were given the opportunity to select the category that best fit the overarching topic of their question or comment.
+Participants were also given the opportunity to select category that best fit overarching topic of their question or comment.
 Categories included access, bike/ped, economic development, economic concerns, express toll lanes, funding options, local contributions, noise, road design, schedule, traffic and other.
 These categories with corresponding submissions are labeled below in Figure 2.
-The most common category submission during the Live Public Meeting was 'express toll lane.'
-Participants' questions and comments can be seen in Attachment 1 of this document.
+The most common category submission during the Live Public Meeting was 'Express Toll Lane'.
+Questions and comments from the participants can be seen in Attachment 1 of this document.

-Figure 2 - Categories of Questions and Comments Submitted During the Live Public Meeting
+Figure 2 - Categories of Questions and Comments submitted during the Live Public Meeting